zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Teaching Experiences:
 ======
+COMP4442: Service and Cloud Computing, Department of Computing, The Hong Kong Polytechnic University, 2023 Spring Semester

 COMP7104: The Introduction of the Linux Operating System, Lecturer, The University of Hong Kong

 COMP7305: Cloud and Cluster Computing, Teaching Assistant, in Department of Computer Science, The University of Hong Kong